foundriesio/docs/source/rtos/getting-started.rst

 ===============

-All you need to get started is a development board supported by the LTD RTOS MicroPlatform, a computer to develop on, and an Internet connection.
+All you need to get started is a development board supported by the RTOS MicroPlatform, a computer to develop on, and an Internet connection.

 .. todo::